Is this Omorovicza Classic the Perfect Summer Face Mist?

 Since this comes out as such a fine mist over skin (instead of one of those really harsh sprays that squirts you in the eye when you least expect it), I find myself using this whenever my skin feels in need of light refreshment.
 That pretty much means this sits on my desk so I can use it as a perk-me-up when stuck for ideas when writing (so quite a lot).

-The Queen of Hungary Mist is not be to be simply consigned to just one use though…No, no, this little regal spray is also great for keeping in handbags for refreshing tired eyes/dehydrated skin/flagging makeup.
+The Queen of Hungary Mist is not to be simply consigned to just one use though…No, no, this little regal spray is also great for keeping in handbags for refreshing tired eyes/dehydrated skin/flagging makeup.
 It also works beautifully as a post-beach refreshing mist, as well as for quick hydration on flights or while travelling.

-Spray liberally from a sensible distance from face (I find around 12 inches works just fine).
+Spray liberally from a sensible distance from the face (I find around 12 inches works just fine).
 Alternatively, spritz onto a cotton pad (preferably recyclable) for a post-cleansing toner.

 I’m a total sucker for anything that makes me feel like a million Dollars when I use it (without actually costing much more than a meal out), and Omorovicza’s Queen of Hungary Mist definitely falls into that category.